Safety 360°

 Beat Glogger

 A microbiologist by training, he worked for Swiss television's science magazine programme MTW for many years.
 His agency Scitec-Media produced the science pages for "20 Minuten" and many regional newspapers in German-speaking Switzerland for a long time - and since 2021 also for several titles in French-speaking Switzerland.
 In 2018, he founded the higgs.ch portal, which he also managed until 2022.
-He has hosted more than 200 Panels an published several non-fiction books and three science thrillers.
+He has hosted more than 200 Panels and published several non-fiction books and three science thrillers.
 The University of Zurich awarded him an honorary doctorate in recognition of his services to science communication.

 Prof. Gerd Gigerenzer